purval1992/python-gtk3-tutorial/menuitem.rst

   "activate" (menuitem)
   "activate-item" (menuitem)

-The "activate" signal emits when the user clicks on the MenuItem.
-The "activate-item" is emitted when the user clicks a MenuItem as with "activate", however it also emits when a submenu appears.
+The ``"activate"`` signal emits when the user clicks on the MenuItem.
+The ``"activate-item"`` is emitted when the user clicks a MenuItem as with ``"activate"``, however it also emits when a submenu appears.
 This would be useful for dynamic loading of items in a submenu.
-In most cases, "activate" is the correct signal to use.
+In most cases, ``"activate"`` is the correct signal to use.

 =======
 Example